NSS-Data-Instructional-Stuff/data-analytics/Excel/projects/monthly-searches-nashville.gov/README.md

 10. Enter “Average” in cell `P6`.
 Below it, use `AVERAGEIF()` to find the average number of times that “maps” was searched (in the months that it appeared in our dataset).
 11. Finally, enter “Max” in cell `Q6`, and below it use a formula to find the maximum number of times that “maps” was searched in any month.

-12. Create a formula in `G2` to rank the values in the query count column (C) in descending order.
+12. In the G column, create a formula that ranks the values in the query count column (D) in descending order.
 Be sure to use an absolute reference for the range of values over which you want to apply the ranking.

 13. To sort the data from newest to oldest, you’ll need to get `Month` as a number.
 Create a lookup table for Month in columns M and N starting in row 10 with the headers and ending in row 22: